 Taunton has certainly played its part in history; in 1497 Perkin Warbeck marched his army into town in the Second Cornish Uprising (most of his men surrendered to Henry VII); in 1685 the Duke of Monmouth crowned himself king there before marching on to the disastrous Battle of Sedgemoor.
 Behind the Castle Hotel is The Museum of Somerset where you can find out more and see a wonderful Roman mosaic found in a field not far away.

-If you time it right you can sit back and enjoy a match at Somerset County Cricket Club, or get dressed up in your finery to cheer on the nags at Taunton Racecourse just outside the town.
+If you time it right you can sit back and enjoy a match at Somerset County Cricket Club, or get dressed up in your finery to cheer on the nags at Taunton Racecourse just outside the town. if you want a bite to eat we'd recommend Nobregas for excellent tapas and paella, The Ring of Bells for classic English dishes and The Castle Hotel for the best afternoon tea in the world.

 All information correct at the time of writing